pbstark/Repro-s159-f19/syllabus18.md

             + What is OR or what parameter does it estimate?
             + Are the confidence intervals really confidence intervals?
 Why or why not?

+#### Reading assignment, **finish before class on 10/17**
+In preparation for the guest lecture by Nate Johnson, read Seralini et al., 2014, and skim the comments [here](https://www.sciencedirect.com/science/article/pii/S0278691512005637).

 #### Assignment 6. **Due 10/21, 11:59pm:**

 This brief assignment (a little computation and a modest amount of thinking) illustrates